 In order to master any skill, learners must master each sub-skill and learn to integrate them through a process that balances isolation and synthesis.
 Finally, learners mast acquire the ability to decide which sub-skill is needed in a specific situation.
 For instance, mastery of data analysis involves knowing each specific statistical tool (regression, ANOVA, Chi square), and knowing which tool applies with certain types of data.
 While this description seems straightforward, teaching skills can be complicated.
 Experts have automated their processes, and often lose the ability to verbalize them.
 This speeds up their performance, but can hinder their ability to unpack complex skills into component skills for the benefit of the learners if they are not vigilant against their expert blind spot (Sprague & Stuart 2000).

-- Goal-directed practice <link to practice and feedback page>, coupled with targeted feedback <link to practice and feedback page> enhances the quality of students’ learning.
+5. Goal-directed practice coupled with targeted feedback enhances the quality of students’ learning.

 We commonly say that practice makes perfect, but that is not necessarily true.
 One could be practicing and reinforcing bad habits that hinder learning and performance.
 Learning scientists have identified the characteristics of the kind of practice that makes indeed perfect, which they call “deliberate practice” (Ericsson et al. 2003).